 If it’s not, the browser issues a warning.

-Remember, no two files can create the same hash value, so any alteration – even the tiniest tweak – will produce a different value.
+That’s actually how code signing works.
+Just remember, no two files can create the same hash value, so any alteration – even the tiniest tweak – will produce a different value.

 Common Hashing Algorithms